OctopusDeploy/blog/blog/2020-01/operations-runbooks/index.md

 - Website failover and restoration
 - Server maintenance

-In this blog post, we look at what a runbooks is, why Octopus is useful for runbook automation, and share some runbook examples where they can really help.
+In this blog post, we answer the question, what is a runbook, why Octopus is useful for runbook automation, and share some runbook examples where they can really help.

 <h2>In this post </h2>